Watering

 Symptoms

-• leaves turning yellow before browning and drying
+• leaves turning yellow before eventually browning and drying out completely

-• yellowing spreading from the leaf base outward
+• yellowing that spreads from the base of the leaf blade outward toward the tip

-• yellow leaves alongside a soft trunk base
+• yellow leaves appearing alongside a caudex base that feels softer than usual

 Causes